Varner takes early 1-shot lead over Spieth at Colonial

 Dating to the ShotLink era in 2003, it was the lowest score on the PGA Tour by a player who began his round with a triple bogey.
 He was at 11-under 129, the lowest 36-hole score of his career.

+“Not the start I wanted, but it’s just a part of golf,” Varner said.
+“If I would have tripled the last, it would have added up to the same.
+It’s a great opportunity going into the weekend.”

-Varner was in the gym Thursday during the moment of silence, which the tour is doing every day at 8:46 a.m.
+One of four PGA Tour players of black heritage, Varner was in the gym Thursday during the moment of silence, which the tour is doing every day at 8:46 a.m. as a tribute to George Floyd and a time of reflection over racial injustice and civil unrest.
 This time he had a 10-foot birdie chance on the par-3 16th when he heard the three short blasts from the horn to stop play.

 “I just wanted to make that putt just to get me back to even (for the round),” Varner said.
 “I was really just focused on playing some good golf.
 It’s pretty cool that the tour is doing that, but when you’re out there, you’re just so in the moment.
 Well, I was, anyway.
 I don’t know, man, I was just trying to make a birdie.”